evilbros7/Wayscript_news/README.md

 ```

-To deploy script in a online server so that it automatically execute script daily
+To deploy script in an online server so that it automatically execute script daily

 ```